I took on walking the Inca Trail ... the iconic 4 day 3 night hike ... a month before my 70th birthday.

 The mix of personalities and ages made this an interesting and entertaining 4 days.

-The hike is 45 kilometres or 28 miles – although the t-shirt says 26!.
+The hike is 45 kilometres or 28 miles – although my t-shirt says 26 miles!

 The second day of the Inca Trail is described as “Challenging”.
 It covers 16 kilometres and includes two steep climbs.
-The first up to Dead Womans Pass at 4 215 metres (13 779 feet) and after plunging down into the valley for lunch there is another ascent up to Runkuracay pass at 4 000 metres (13 123 feet).
-These are followed by a final downhill section to the camp.
-At times I felt quite light headed, with a slight headache that came and went and felt the effect of some old injuries.
+The first up to Dead Woman's Pass at 4 215 metres (13 779 feet) and after plunging down into the valley for lunch there is another ascent up to Runkuracay pass at 4 000 metres (13 123 feet).
+Followed by a final downhill section to the camp.
+At times I felt quite light headed, with a slight headache that came and went and also felt the effect of some old injuries.

 The third day is 10 kilometres.
 The first section undulates until going over the final pass at Phuyupatamarca at 3 680 metres (12 073 feet).
-Then the painful section known as the “Gringo Killer”.
+Then came the painful section known as the “Gringo Killer”.
 It’s about two and a half hours of downhill steps.
-Different heights, different widths and requires unwavering concentration.
-My legs suffered the killing effect the next morning.
+Different heights, different widths which requires unwavering concentration.
+My legs suffered the "killing" effect the next morning.

 In this final section there’s a short but very steep uphill section of steps which are climbed like a ladder.

-From the Sun Gate the path downhill to Machu Picchu takes about an hour.
-It had been raining and in sections was quite slippery.
+From the Sun Gate ... the path downhill to Machu Picchu takes about an hour.
+It had been raining and was slippery.
 As we descended we were met by the first hordes of day visitors making their way up to the Sun Gate.

-The clouds cleared and we had our first sighting of the majestic Machu Picchu.
-After a 2-hour guided tour of the site and more history and cultural immersion by Juan Carlos some of the group did the extra hike up to Huayna Picchu mountain.
+The clouds cleared as we descended and we had our first sighting of the majestic Machu Picchu.
+After a 2-hour guided tour of the site and more history and cultural immersion by Juan Carlos some of the group did the extra hike up Huayna Picchu mountain.

 By now my legs were very tired and sore and the rest of us wandered around Machu Picchu before taking the bus to Aguas Calientes for lunch.
 The long trip back to Cusco started after lunch.
 A 2 hour train trip to Ollantaytambo and then the 2-hour bus drive back to Cusco.

-Over the 4 days you visit a number of Inca sites.
+Over the 4 days of walking the Inca Trail you visit a number of Inca sites.
 With the highlight being Wiñay Wayna (mini Machu Picchu) which is visited in the afternoon of the third day.
 We had the place to ourselves.
 Time to marvel at the engineering and ingenuity and to roam around without the crowds.

-The hike was tough and arriving at Machu Picchu an unforgettable experience.
+The walk was tough and arriving at the iconic Machu Picchu an unforgettable experience.